 - Record the muscle and strength performance of the patient

 - Inform the patients of their at-home treatment

 - Help patients use artificial limbs

 A physiotherapist must have a passion for activity and a motivational personality – after all, the main part of your job is to encourage patients to make their recovery as swift as possible.
-Some patients’ situations will require time, especially in the cases of a stroke where a patient may start off immobile.
-A physiotherapist assistant has the duty of encouraging the patient to take small steps at a time, and radiate a positive energy which will aid in their recovery.
+Some patients’ situations will require time, especially in the cases of a stroke where a patient may start the therapy completely immobile.
+A physiotherapist assistant has the duty of encouraging the patient to take small steps at a time, and radiate positive energy which will aid in their recovery.